Suggestions on Handling Common Alerts

-During data integration, SecMaster can automatically convert cloud service logs to alerts.
+During data integration, SecMaster can automatically convert cloud service logs into alerts.
 SecMaster provides the following suggestions for handling such concerted alerts.

 Abnormal System Behavior/High-risk Command Execution